GoogleCloudPlatform/elixir-runtime/README.md

 ### Configuring an app without releases

 The Elixir Runtime also supports deploying an application that does not build releases.
-If your app does not use Distillery, create a file called `app.yaml` at the root of your application directory, with the following contents:
+If your app does not use releases, create a file called `app.yaml` at the root of your application directory, with the following contents:

     env: flex
     runtime: gs://elixir-runtime/elixir.yaml